 If all of this sounds too active for your liking, the South African wine estates also offer exceptional experiences of culture and art and visitors are invited to view special art exhibitions at amongst others Delaire Graff, La Motte and Grande Provence while a programme of events and concerts in the Winelands ranges from classical music concerts at La Motte and Nederburg to open-air concerts at Paul Cluver.

 Do not forget to treasure the history of many of the old estates and when you are in the Constantia Valley – learn more about South Africa’s most iconic wine, Vin de Constance.

 And of course, there is food – have a look at my blog, Eating in the Winelands for a list of the top eateries in and around the Cape Winelands.
 Visitors are also invited to cooking classes – fine-tune your culinary skills at Leopard’s Leap Family Vineyards or learn to bake artisan bread at Môreson.

 Wine Tourism in the Cape has evolved into a very innovative offering and is not only limited to wine.
 At Spice Route, guests are invited to try artisan beer or taste an array of grappa, espresso or chocolate.

 And then we have not even touched on wine tasting!
-While wine tasting is of course the centre of things to do on a wine estate.
-Nowadays however, guests are invited to various types of tastings – various vintages, vinoteque tastings, cultivar specific tastings, tastings with the wine maker, food and wine tastings and barrel tastings.
+While wine tasting is, of course, the centre of things to do on a wine estate.
+Nowadays, however, guests are invited to various types of tastings – various vintages, vinoteque tastings, cultivar specific tastings, tastings with the winemaker, food and wine tastings and barrel tastings.